lebiru/Lebiru.FileService/README.md

 ![demo image](screenshots/pic-1.png)

-# File Storage Service
+# Lebiru.FileService

-File Storage Service is a simple ASP.NET Core application that allows users to upload, download, and manage files.
+Lebiru.FileService is a simple ASP.NET Core application that allows users to upload, download, and manage files.
 It provides a RESTful API for file operations and includes a web interface for easy interaction.

 ## Features